12 Leadership Theories and Styles for Managers

 Leadership skills, like most abilities in life, must be earned through practice and hard work.
 However, there are many different ways to be a good leader.
 In fact, great leaders often incorporate different types of management styles at different times.

-In this post, the experts at Sling will share 10 types of management styles for effective leadership so that you can take your management skills — and your business — to the next level.
+In this post, we’ll share the most common types of management styles for effective leadership so that you can take your management skills — and your business — to the next level.

 When deciding how to lead, you’ll need to take a number of things into consideration.
 Here are a few of the factors that will influence which management style you’ll need to employ: